Banking, Money and Taxes in the Netherlands

 To open a bank account in the Netherlands, expats will need to provide documents such as their passport, proof of address and their BSN number.

-A BSN number (Burger Service Nummer) is a Dutch social security and tax number, and it's needed to get a job or open an account.
+A BSN number is a Dutch social security and tax number, and it's needed to get a job or open an account.
 Expats must get a BSN number from their local tax office soon after they arrive in the Netherlands.

 Credit cards are accepted across the Netherlands, but the Dutch usually only use them for large purchases.
-Most cards have a smart chip and a loading system which allows the user to load a specific amount onto the card to be used as cash.
-This can be useful, but if the card is stolen, it can be spent by anyone.
 There may be some trouble finding a pay-point in some places, so carrying some cash is always advisable.

 Taxes in the Netherlands

-Personal income tax in the Netherlands ranges from 8.35 to 52 percent.
+Personal income tax in the Netherlands ranges from nine to 51.75 percent.
 In addition, all residents have to pay social security and income-related healthcare insurance contributions.